alpinejs/alpine/packages/docs/src/en/plugins/focus.md

 <a name="noautofocus"></a>
 #### .noautofocus

-By default, when `x-trap` traps focous within an element, it focuses the first focussable element within that element.
+By default, when `x-trap` traps focus within an element, it focuses the first focussable element within that element.
 This is a sensible default, however there are times where you may want to disable this behavior and not automatically focus any elements when `x-trap` engages.

 By adding `.noautofocus`, Alpine will not automatically focus any elements when trapping focus.